How to Clean Your Guinea Pig’s Grease Gland

 How To Bathe Your Guinea Pig After Grease Gland Cleaning

-2. Use your free hand to rinse off the grease gland with water in the dish.
+2. Use your free hand to rinse off their grease gland with water in the dish.
 If you used coconut oil, a small amount of guinea pig-safe shampoo may be needed to wash away all of the oil.

 Pet parenthood isn’t always pretty, and sometimes it can be a downright thankless job—grease gland cleaning is often a reminder of this fact.
 But regardless of how cross your pet may be in the short term, making sure they are clean and comfortable will go a long way to giving your pet a long, happy life.